-Bennett Island Challenge
+Bennett Island Forever?

-Help us Conserve Bennett Island Forever!
+Help us Conserve Bennett Island!

 Some opportunities only come along once in a lifetime and then they are lost forever.
 This is one of those times.
 Bear-Paw has been trying to create an opportunity to conserve Bennett Island almost since its founding in 1995.
 One of our earliest events was a field trip to the island with its owner, Bruce Montville.
 Now, almost 20 years later, Bruce and his family have decided that it is time to protect Bennett Island forever!

 Undeveloped islands are a rare natural resource, in the Bear-Paw region and on Bow Lake in particular.
 Located in Strafford and Northwood, the lake is home to a wide variety of wildlife; including a pair of breeding Bald Eagles that live on Bennett Island and Common Loons that nest on and around it.
 Few people visit Bow Lake without taking a lap around Bennett Island.
 The lake is also a popular spot for fishing, swimming, and boating.